bysnupy/memos/OpenStack/OpenStack__neutron_overview.md

 L2 agents can be added or removed dynamically, and agents communicate with neutron server in stateless manner.
 So agents can be restarted independently.

+#### VLAN and GRE
+Neutron provides VLAN for tenant networks and the interfaces should have 802.1q VLAN trunking support.
+Ethernet header is supported by 4096 VLAN IDs.

+GRE is the other solution for providing isolated networks, The GRE tunnel is point to point virtual link over IP.
+GRE has a slight overhead to IP packet.